dij0s/PETAL/thesis/bachelor_thesis.typ

 As such, if the distribution of scores is too uniform, the tools are provided to a language model that leverages its capabilities to only distinguish the appropriate ones, in the given context (#ref(<geocontext_retriever_system_prompt>)).

 This approach reduces the overall computational cost while increasing the quality of tool selection.
-#highlight("TODO: CHECKER VIM TEMP!!")

 With the appropriate tools chosen, the system can effectively retrieve the data.
 It is simply added to the _context_tools_ field in the conversational state (#ref(<conversational_state>)), as presented in the #ref(<geocontext_retriever_design>):
 #figure(
   image("figs/geocontext_retriever_design.svg", width: 11cm),
   caption: "Interface diagram for the Geocontext Retriever agent showing input and output data structures.
-The input is the conversational state, and the output is the updated state with the retrieved geospatial data.
+The input is the conversational state and the output is the updated state with the retrieved geospatial data.
 It also features the interaction with geospatial APIs to obtain relevant geographical information.", )<geocontext_retriever_design>

 Expanding the functionnalities of the geocontext retriever is straightforward: new data sources, APIs or even simulation models can be integrated as additional tools the agent may use.